nextcloud/documentation/admin_manual/configuration_server/logging_configuration.rst

 All log information will be written to a separate log file which can be viewed using the log viewer on your Admin page.
-By default, a log file named **owncloud.log** will be created in the directory which has been configured by the **datadirectory** parameter in :file:`config/config.php`.
+By default, a log file named **nextcloud.log** will be created in the directory which has been configured by the **datadirectory** parameter in :file:`config/config.php`.

 The desired date format can optionally be defined using the **logdateformat** parameter in :file:`config/config.php`.